davide3011/palladium-ln/doc/developers-guide/plugin-development/bitcoin-backend.md

 ### `sendrawtransaction`

-This call takes two parameters, a string `tx` representing a hex-encoded Bitcoin transaction,
+This call takes two parameters, a string `tx` representing a hex-encoded Palladium transaction,
 and a boolean `allowhighfees`, which if set means suppress any high-fees check implemented in the backend, since the given transaction may have fees that are very high.

 The plugin must broadcast it and respond with the following fields: